 • Can I be of any help?

-Words as these would express your care for your child.
+Words such as these would express your care for your child.
 They would understand you are present and around to help them.
-This would make the situation become a whole lot comfortable to them, and would help them open up to you little by little.
+This would make the situation become a whole lot more comfortable for them and would help them open up to you little by little.

-Here’s good guide by NHS on Talking To Children About Feelings.
+Here’s a good guide by NHS on Talking To Children About Feelings.

 3. Not Reaching Out To Them On Time

 Your child is young and doesn’t understand the complexity of his mental state.
 It could be your child isn’t even aware of what he’s suffering from.

 In a situation like this, it’s your responsibility as a parent to keep an eye on their behavior changes.
 And reach out to them to ask what’s troubling them.

 Often parents fail at this stage.
 They accept things just as they appear to be.
 They foster an elusive environment in their family, where everyone believes everyone else is fine and happy.

 Be ready to pick up the signals even when what you notice seems small changes, as